Measurable Krylov Spaces and Eigenenergy Count in Quantum State Dynamics: Fundamentals of spread complexity

 \section{Fundamentals of spread complexity}

-This chapter will start with \cref{def:1timeEvol}, which defines the time-evolution and the function of interest.
-The observation of the time-evolution operator being a map onto a Krylov space was discussed in \cite{PAR19,BAL22}.
-Here, the proof for \cref{theorem:1EvolKrylov} was given.
-Building upon this, the Lanczos algorithm is performed, and different complexity measures are introduced for various systems \cite{LAN50, PAR19, BAL22}.\\ The Schrödinger equation for the time-independent Hamiltonian $H$ with initial condition $\ket{\Psi(0)}$ is given by:
+We define the time evolution of a quantum system (\cref{def:1timeEvol}) and the Krylov space (\cref{def:2Krylov}).
+The observation that the time-evolution operator is a map onto a Krylov space was discussed and \cref{theorem:1EvolKrylov} was proven in \cite{PAR19, BAL22}.
+The authors further defined a complexity measure based on this discovered property for further analysis of the time evolution in quantum systems.\\ The Schrödinger equation for the time-independent Hamiltonian $H$ with initial condition $\ket{\Psi(0)}$ is given by:

 The solution to this equation is

 and the density matrix $\rho \in \mathbb{C}^{N \times N}$ is constructed by

 A measurement in quantum mechanics is the application of a Hermitian matrix $O$, also called an observable, with the eigenvalue equation $O\ket{o_i} = o_i\ket{o_i}$ onto the system.
 Only the eigenvalues of $O$ can be measured, and which eigenvalue is measured is given by the probability